EBZebra/docs/edge/source/guide/about.md

 * EMML (Meta Tag) support extended to Android

 ###Backward compatible with RhoElements
-* Enterprise Browser is compatible with legacy RhoElements JavaScript APIs enabling a clear path forward for "RhoElements Shared Runtime" users
+* Enterprise Browser is compatible with legacy RhoElements JavaScript APIs, enabling a clear path forward for "RhoElements Shared Runtime" users

 ###Unparalleled access to device capabilities
 * Access all device features, including bar code scanning, signature capture, printing, RFID and much more